Polkadot-Blockchain-Academy/pba-qualifier-exam/README.md

 Work through the exam by replacing each occurrence of `todo!()` with your solution to the problem.
 When all the provided tests pass, plus all the additional tests you wrote are passing, your work is finished.
 If you are pushing to any remote servers while solving the exam (as is required for PBA applicants) be sure that the remote servers are not publicly viewable.
-You may not publish solutions to the exam, please read the [License and use policies](#license-and-use-policies) for specifics
+You may not publish solutions to the exam, please read the [License and use policies](#license-and-use-policies) for specifics.

 ## Applying to the Polkadot Blockchain Academy